 The primary goals of the Foster Grandparent Program are to:

 The Corporation for National and Community Service, a federal agency, is responsible for the oversight of the Foster Grandparent Programs.
 Nationally, there are over 350 Foster Grandparent Programs with more than 35,000 Foster Grandparent volunteers.

 The Area Agency on Aging of Palm Beach/Treasure Coast, Inc. was selected as one of 25 applicants from around the country to implement a Foster Grandparent Program in Palm Beach County in 1997.
 The original goal was to recruit and train 35 income-eligible senior volunteers to serve as tutors, mentors and reading coaches to children with special and/or exceptional needs.
 By October of 1998, 41 Foster Grandparents were volunteering in 20 schools and/or Head Start programs.

-Current funding sources include the Corporation for National and Community Service, Children’s Services Council of Palm Beach County, Children’s Services Council of Okeechobee County and United Way of Okeechobee County.
+Current funding sources include United Way of Palm Beach County, Corporation for National and Community Service, Children’s Services Council of Palm Beach County and Children’s Services Council of Okeechobee County.
 Other support comes from local partnerships, contributions, and from the sites where Foster Grandparents serve.

 Who is Eligible:

 If you have time to give (minimum 15 hours per week), are 55 years or older, in good physical and mental health, can pass a background screening, enjoy working with children and genuinely respect children, and no longer be employed in the workforce.